Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Michael Jackson

-The second excerpt represents the present or the deciding factor of the moment, and is drawn from Essays of Travel by Robert Louis Stevenson:
+The first excerpt represents the element of Air.
+It speaks of mental influences and the process of thought, and is drawn from Songs of Travel by Robert Louis Stevenson: